furqanullah717/furqanullah717/README.md

 ### Hi there 👋
-I am Furqan Ulah, I am a software Engineer with more that 4 yeras of experience.
-I have expericence of developing mobile apps in Java, Kotlin and Swift.
+I am Furqan Ulah, I am a software Engineer with more that 5 years of experience.
+I have experience of developing mobile apps in Java, Kotlin and Swift.
 Other than development i am a sports lover and i love playing Cricket and Football.

 - 🔭 I’m currently working on mobile app development
 - 🌱 I’m currently learning flutter